“Come along children. Nana Anna will be waiting.”

 “Mom.
 What happened?”

 “Oh Michelle.
 It’s wonderful — so wonderful.
-Her parents wrote to tell me that they told Katie about me.
-And Katie included a second page herself.
+Her parents wrote to say that they told Katie about me.
+This second page is from Katie herself.
 I’ve never had a letter from her.
-She wasn’t told about me until last week and . . . ” She covered her mouth with her hand as her voice failed.
+She wasn’t told about me . . . . ” She covered her mouth with her hand as her voice failed.
 She paused, took a deep breath and continued as the tears broke free and streamed down both sides of her face.
-“She says she was shocked to find out about me, but understood and now — she would like to meet me — me and my family.”
+“She says she was shocked to find out about me, but understood and now — she would like to meet me — me and our family.”